thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 they learn the key configuration to use to encrypt messages to the oblivious target.

-The value of the "oblivious" parameter is a number that encodes the different states for how the described service supports oblivious requests and non-oblivious requests.
-The values are:

-- 0: the service does not support receiving requests as an oblivious target.

-- 1: the service only supports receiving requests as an oblivious target.

-- 2: the service supports receiving requests as an oblivious target, as well as direct requests.

-If the value of "oblivious" is 1, which indicates that this service is not a generic service, but only support oblivious access, the "oblivious" parameter MUST be in the mandatory parameter list, to ensure that implementations that do not understand the key do not interpret this service as a generic service.

-The presentation value of the SvcParamValue is a single decimal integer between 0 and 2 in ASCII.
-Any other value (e.g. an empty value) is a syntax error.
-To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

-The wire format of the SvcParamValue is the corresponding 1 octet numeric value.
+Both the presentation and wire format values for the "oblivious" parameter MUST be empty.

+The "oblivious" parameter can be included in the mandatory parameter list to ensure that clients that do not support oblivious access do not try to use the service.
+Services that include mark oblivious support as mandatory can, therefore, indicate that the service might not be accessible in a non-oblivious fashion.
+Services that are intended to be accessed either as an oblivious target or directly SHOULD NOT mark the "oblivious" parameter as mandatory.

 The scheme to use for oblivious requests made to a service depends on the scheme of the SVCB record.
 This document defines the interpretation for